 Currently unattached to a golf club, he is focusing on what he readily admits is his “first love”—curling—not only in competitions, but as a coach for the Scottish Curling Federation and as CBC’s curling analyst.

 Perhaps because of his deep involvement over many years, Harris understands the challenges facing both sports.
 “There are undeniable demographic similarities in golf and curling.
 The question is how do you make them younger, more inclusive, more diverse?”

 Weeks is blunt: “There’s a stigma that they are top-heavy with older white males.
 They have to push to become younger, widen their reach, look to the future.”

-Morgan Court, Managing Director of Education for the PGA of Canada, plays lead on Allison Flaxey’s rink from Listowel, Ont.
+Morgan Court, consultant for the PGA of Canada, plays lead on Allison Flaxey’s rink from Listowel, Ont.
 A curler since age nine (introduced to the game by family, of course), she came to golf in her 20s.

 She is well positioned to understand that changing family structures and dynamics, combined with more ethnic diversity, means those traditional family connections aren’t providing enough new golfers or curlers to revitalize the sports.

 “Absolutely, there could be synergies between the two sports.
 Both have taken steps to get into schools, although golf is much farther ahead at this point.
 The PGA of Canada and Golf Canada are really pushing the new Long Term Player Development 2.0 program while curling has somewhat embraced it.
 And curling clubs don’t really have pros or instructors the way golf clubs do.
 So there is still lots of work to do.”

 Harris and Weeks cite the addition in 1998 of curling as an Olympic sport as helping to elevate the sport’s profile in Canada and internationally.
 They surmise the same might happen to golf as it returns to the Olympics this summer for the first time since 1904.